-$^{^{29}}$ Twenty-five percent of women are rated in the upper quartile of helpfulness compared to 12% of men.
+29Twenty-five percent of women are rated in the upper quartile of helpfulness compared to one percent of men are rated as unhelpful, but only 10% of women are rated as such.

-the group increases because they discover that men are not as unhelpful as they expected.
+This would suggest that people are more cooperative as the number of men in the group increases because they discover that men are not as unhelpful as they expected.
 So, even though men give no more on average than women, men may be able to engender more cooperation because they exceed expectations.